From Leaf to Bag – The Journey of Sisal

 6. People & Responsibility

 Behind every sisal bag are many hands.
 Our partner Pueng organizes several teams of helpers who process the raw material with patience and skill.
-Every step is handmade – from the leaf to the finished bundle.
+Every step is handmade – from the leaf to the finished fiber bundle.

 Together with her mother, Pueng then creates the colorful bags in home-based workshops.
 Sisal is her favorite material – the fiber she knows best, with which she constantly experiments, testing new models and shaping her endless creativity.